Allergic Conjunctivitis Treatment

 Treatment Options for Allergic Conjunctivitis Sufferers

-There are several treatment options available to manage allergic conjunctivitis symptoms and improve the quality of life for sufferers.
-These include prescription and non-prescription medicines, long-term therapy, or surgery.
+There are several treatment options for managing eye allergy symptoms and improving your quality of life.
+These include prescription and non-prescription medicines, long-term therapy, and surgery.

 Prescription Medications